Fruit Belt

 Fruit Belt is a term in the United States for an area where the microclimate provides good conditions for fruit growing.

 Fruit Belts are prominent around the North American Great Lakes region, notably West Michigan (Fruit Ridge) and western Northern Lower Michigan in tandem, and the southern shore of Lake Erie.
 The conditions that produce a micro-climate favorable to fruit cultivation are the same that produce lake-effect snow; therefore, Fruit Belts and snowbelts are often concurrent.
 The map at right shows Great Lakes snowbelts which cover a somewhat larger area than the fruit belt.
-Notably, there are no fruit belts in Michigan's Upper Peninsula.
-A Fruit Belt also exists in Central Washington State.
+Notably, there are no Fruit Belts in Michigan's Upper Peninsula.
+A Fruit Belt also exists in Central Washington.
 Berries are grown on the West Coast.